caseyryan/reflect_buddy/README.md

 ---

 ## The concept
-This library is used to generate strongly typed objects based on JSON input without the necessity to prepare any models in advance.
+This library is used to generate strictly typed objects based on JSON input without the necessity to prepare any models in advance.
 Literally in runtime.

 Most of the serializers in Dart are written using code builders.
 This is due to the fact that, most often, they are used with [Flutter](https://flutter.dev), the release assembly of which uses, so called, [Ahead of Time](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) compilation.
 The [AOT](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) compilation, makes it impossible to assemble types at runtime.
 All of the times there are known in advance.